dplisek/iOS-Steller-Viewer/README.md

-# Steller Viewer - MVC architecture
+# Steller Viewer - MVP architecture

 Steller Viewer is a demo application which shows stories from steller.co.

-This is the base implementation, which uses the classic iOS MVC pattern.
+This is the MVP implementation, which is edited from the original classic MVC version.

 ## Other architecture versions

-For the MVP version, check the "MVP" branch.
+For the MVC version, check the "MVC" branch.

+For the MVVM version with RxSwift, check the "MVVM-RxSwift" branch.